8BitRain/Payper/README.md

 - [X] Add edit pages for profile attributes
 - [X] Redesign BankAccountsView
 - [X] Finish edit profile component
+- [X] When a payment completes, move it from payment flow to payment history in Firebase
+- [ ] Create a fading animation for completed payments
 - [ ] Add micro deposit validation screen to payment creation flow if user has not yet verified their bank account
 - [ ] Add an onPress destination to notifications
 - [ ] Create a PaymentSeries module, containing detailed information about the payment series, and the option to skip/reschedule payments
-- [ ] When a payment completes, move it to the top of the payments list and animate it out

 ### MVP Usability and Design Bugs (Brady)
 - [X] Adjust CreatePayment flow so that after payment creation: payment creation => outgoing tab of payments view, request creating => incoming tab of payments view